YourOnly-One/content/content/techmagus/kb/webdev/lang-attribute.en-ph.markdown

 publishdate = 2009-06-21T00:20:37+08:00                                        # manually adjust to local timezone
 lastmod = 2009-06-21T00:20:37+08:00                                        # manually adjust to local timezone

-aliases = ["/2009/06/the-lang-attribute.html"]
+aliases = ["/kb/webdev/lang-attribute-2009172", "/2009/06/the-lang-attribute.html"]
 slug = "lang-attribute"
-translationKey = "lang-attribute-2009172"
+translationKey = "lang-attribute"
-relCanonical = "https://im.youronly.one/techmagus/kb/webdev/lang-attribute-2009172/"                                                   # the actual URL of the post; also used for disqus ID and url
+relCanonical = "https://im.youronly.one/techmagus/kb/webdev/lang-attribute/"                                                   # the actual URL of the post; also used for disqus ID and url
 #disqus_url = ""                                                    # automatic in YourOnly.One setup
-#disqus_identifier = ""                                             # highly recommended by Disqus; automatic in YourOnly.One setup
+disqus_identifier = "lang-attribute-2009172"                                             # highly recommended by Disqus; automatic in YourOnly.One setup

 channels = ["techmagus"]
 categories = ["howto"]                                                   # taxonomy